hackmycontrolsystem/cs706/README.md

 bash gdiff.sh <path to software ver1> <path to software ver2>
 ```

 Where path to software version 1 is absolute path to your folder containing the version of the software that you need to analyse.
 Similarly, path to software version 2 is absolute path for different version of the same software.
-If there is no another version or you just want to analyse 1st version only then you should specify 'NULL' (withour quotes) as second argument.
-If you specify the second version, it should be later version of the same software.
+If there is no other version or you just want to analyse the 1st version only, then you should specify NULL as the second argument.
+If you specify the second version, it should be a later version of the same software.
 Example command line usage when both software versions need to be compared:
 ```
 bash gdiff.sh /tmp/gdiff/test_v1/ /tmp/gdiff/test_v2/